Cookiepocalypse might not have made it past the first round of our Jargon Bracket, but it’s back in the spotlight.

 And trust tokens are the proposed cookie-less solution for fraud prevention and verification for publishers and sites.

-While they’re still undergoing testing, and certainly nothing is set in stone, these API solutions and proposed targeting methods could be the tools marketers have at their disposal in a cookie-free 2022.
+While they’re still undergoing testing, and certainly nothing is set in stone, these API solutions and proposed targeting methods could be the tools marketers have at their disposal in a cookie-free end of 2023 and beyond.
 It’ll be a learning curve, and we’ll likely see dips in campaign performance.
 But from the user’s perspective, this shift from providing marketers with as much data as possible to a more privacy-first web is ultimately a good thing.
+And in the meantime, you can still use third-party cookies for your campaigns until they’re blocked.

 Again, nothing is set in stone.
 But the most likely immediate option is what Google is calling FLoC (Federated Learning of Cohorts).
 It’s similar to third-party cookies in that it looks at behaviors and interests.
 But FLoC takes a privacy-first approach.
 Instead of targeting at the individual-user level, thousands of users are grouped into cohorts based on similar behavior sets.
 FLoC will be available for testing in origin trials at some point this month.